Bemesko/destreamer/README.md

 - [X] Write the main to-dos for the fork
 - [X] Replace non catastrophic exceptions with warnings
+- [X] Store the full GUIDs for each video (just save the original GUID instead of processing it)
-- [ ] Explicitly state the video's GUID in verbose logs for ease of debugging/removing videos from the list
+- [X] Explicitly state the video's GUID in verbose logs for ease of debugging/removing videos from the list
-- [ ] Ensure exceptions are handled properly and only end the program when absolutely fatal
-  - [ ] If a video download fails, log that it failed and move on with the rest instead of panicking
-  - [ ] If fetching metadata fails, log the full video GUID
+- [ ] Log the index of the video being downloaded so far
-  - [ ] Implement retries for all actions involving external systems (Stream and/or FFMPEG)
 - [ ] Create a structured (csv) log file to report the status of all video downloads
   - This is useful for my specific use case that involves tracking all videos that are being backed up
-  - [ ] Store the full GUIDs for each videos (new field `originalGuid` or something)
   - [ ] Possible statuses:
     - [ ] Already exists
     - [ ] Downloaded successfully